Longest flights: Records

 The table below lists the longest (by great-circle distance) regularly scheduled non-stop revenue flights ever operated by different types of aircraft.
 The table does not include special promotional or delivery flights, such as shown above.

+Other record flights (non-scheduled)

+Promotional and delivery flights

+A number of promotional or delivery flights have extended the record of longest non-stop flights by a commercial aircraft: